Unclear or conflicting scientific evidence:

 Chasteberry: Chaste tree (Vitex agnus-castus)

 is native to the Mediterranean and Central Asia.
 Its berries have long been used for a variety of abnormalities including "corpus luteum deficiency," mastalgia (breast pain), and menstrual abnormalities.
 Although not studied clinically, chasteberry has been traditionally used for lactation.
 However, chasteberry is not recommended in breastfeeding women due to a lack of available scientific evidence.
 Chasteberry competitively binds to dopamine receptors and has been shown to affect prolactin secretion, possibly resulting in decreased breast milk production.
 However, some clinicians actually use low doses to stimulate milk production with some reported benefits.

 Fennel: Fennel (Foeniculum vulgare) is native to the Mediterranean region.
 For centuries, fennel fruits have been used as traditional herbal medicine in Europe and China.
-Although not studied clinically, fennel has been traditionally used for increasing breast milk production.
+Although not studied clinically, fennel has been traditionally used as a galactagogue (breast milk stimulant).

 Avoid in individuals with a known allergy or hypersensitivity to fennel or other members of the Apiaceae family including carrot, celery, and mugwort because of the chance of cross-sensitization.
 Oral allergy syndrome has been reported with the use of fennel in a woman.
 Allergic reactions affecting the skin, such as atopic dermatitis and photosensitivity, may occur in patients who consume fennel.